 c) Not Storing the Epoxy Properly

-If you are not using the product for a time being, you must store it properly.
+If you are not using the product, for the time being, you must store it properly.

 How to Fix a Rough Uneven Epoxy Finish?

-If your epoxy is getting hard from uneven places it’s a clear indication that it needs to be fixed.
+If your epoxy is getting hard from uneven places, it clearly indicates that it needs to be fixed.

 The uneven hardening can result in dull and tacky spots.